-During the discussion of the 2 measures that assess the quality of care in pediatric intensive care units (PICU), there were concerns that despite 2 actions that seemed like good clinical practice-assessing for nutritional status and pressure ulcers-the lack of a link to objective outcomes made it difficult for the Committee to support the measures.
+Concerns arose during the discussion of the two measures that assess the quality of care in pediatric intensive care units (PICU).
+Although both measures reflect good clinical practice-assessing for nutritional status and pressure ulcers-the lack of a link to objective outcomes made it difficult for the Committee to support the measures.
 In addition, the Committee reiterated its preference for outcome measures over process measures, particularly in the patient safety portfolio.